-- 10. As set out in the Tsebelis Affidavits, each of the Applicants is a private corporation incorporated under the laws of Ontario.
+12. As set out in the Tsebelis Affidavits, each of the Applicants is a private corporation incorporated under the laws of Ontario.
 The KSF Group, as a hospitality group, owns, develops and operates high-end restaurants as well as a gourmet chocolate retail and wholesale business in the Greater Toronto Area.
-Prior to the onset of the COVID-19 pandemic, the KSF Group operated eight (8) restaurants under the following brands: Jacobs & Co, Buca, Bar Buca, La Banane, and Jamie's Italian, and a boutique chocolate retail outlet under the CXBO brand. - 11.
-The KSF Group also had entered into leases to open a further eight (8) restaurants that are at various stages of completion. - 12.
-As at the outset of these CCAA Proceedings, the Lenders, as the KSF Group's senior secured creditors, are owed approximately \$34,943,689 under the General Credit Agreement and the LB Credit Agreement (as such terms are defined in the Tsebelis Affidavits) - 13.
-As noted in the Tsebelis Affidavits, the primary purpose of these CCAA Proceedings is to provide the Companies with an opportunity to: (i) continue to operate a takeout and delivery business during the duration of the COVID-19 pandemic restrictions in order to maintain the value of its brands and preserve its various liquor licenses; (ii) stabilize the business operations to enable the KSF Group the opportunity to develop a strategy for the reopening of locations when the government restrictions are lifted or the COVID-19 pandemic situation subsides; and (iii) develop and oversee an orderly restructuring of its business that will allow its brands to continue to thrive by way of a right-sizing of its balance sheet and the implementation of the SISP.
-The stay of proceedings is necessary to maintain the stability and value of the KSF Group's business while such actions are undertaken.
+Prior to the onset of the COVID-19 pandemic, the KSF Group operated eight (8) restaurants under the following brands: Jacobs & Co, Buca, Bar

+- Buca, La Banane, and Jamie's Italian, and a boutique chocolate retail outlet under the CXBO brand. - 13.
+The KSF Group also had entered into leases to open a further eight (8) restaurants that are at various stages of completion. - 14.
+As at the outset of the CCAA Proceedings, the Lenders, as the KSF Group's senior secured creditors, were owed approximately \$35,000,000 under the General Credit Agreement and the LB Credit Agreement (as such terms are defined in the Tsebelis Affidavits) - 15.
+As noted in the Tsebelis Affidavits, the primary purpose of these CCAA Proceedings is to provide the Companies with an opportunity to: (i) continue to operate a takeout and delivery business during the duration of the COVID-19 pandemic restrictions in order to maintain the value of its brands and preserve its various liquor and other operating licenses; (ii) stabilize the business operations to enable the KSF Group the opportunity to develop a strategy for the reopening of locations when the government restrictions are lifted or the COVID-19 pandemic situation subsides; and (iii) develop and oversee an orderly restructuring of its business that will allow its brands to continue to thrive by way of a right-sizing of its balance sheet and the implementation of the SISP (the "CCAA Objectives").